JJGO/CuboLED/README.md

     - serial -      Library to interact with the uart module and parse the commands and parameters received by it.
                     Echo is managed.

-External libraries (other people work):
+External libraries (other people's work):

     - config -      General library for configuring the PLL oscillator and uart mapping.